Construction Oversight on Complex Residential Projects

 Where the Owner's Rep Creates Unintended Friction

 Communication layering.
 The owner's rep adds a management layer between the owner and the project team.
-Decisions that previously flowed directly between the architect, contractor, and owner now route through an intermediary.
-On time-sensitive construction decisions, the additional layer can slow the process from hours to days.
+Decisions that previously flowed directly between the architect, contractor, and owner now route through an intermediary, and on time-sensitive construction decisions the additional layer can slow the process.

 Overlap with the architect's construction administration role.
 This is the friction point with the most significant project impact, and it's worth its own section.
 The architect is already contractually obligated under the AIA B101 to review pay applications, evaluate change orders, and observe construction.
 The owner's rep often duplicates these functions, creating two overlapping oversight structures without clear hierarchy.
 For a detailed discussion of the architect's construction administration responsibilities and how they interact with other project roles, see our guide on the architect's role.

 Dilution of the architect's direct relationship with the owner.
 The architect designed the building.
 They understand every detail of the drawings, every design decision, every trade-off between cost and design intent.
-When an intermediary reviews the architect's recommendations before they reach the owner - adding commentary, reframing design decisions in management language, filtering professional judgment through a non-design lens - the owner receives a managed version of their architect's expertise instead of the expertise itself.
+When an intermediary reviews the architect's recommendations before they reach the owner, adding commentary, reframing design decisions in management language, or filtering professional judgment through a non-design lens, the owner receives a managed version of their architect's expertise instead of the expertise itself.

-This section makes an argument that nobody else in the industry articulates online, and it's the argument that changes the oversight conversation entirely: the owner already has a trusted professional with construction oversight obligations - their architect.
+This section addresses a dimension of the oversight conversation that's frequently overlooked: the owner already has a trusted professional with construction oversight obligations: their architect.
 The owner's rep role doesn't just add a layer of management; in practice, it often duplicates and dilutes the architect's contractual authority in ways that harm the project.

 What the Architect Is Already Contractually Obligated to Do